Revolutionary-Games/Thrive/mingw_setup/readme.txt

 Note that the build/Thrive.exe will not work as it is not placed with the necessary DLL files.

-* An ogre config will show up when you start Thrive.
-Selecting a non-0 value for FSAA anti aliasing may or may not prevent a current issue with flickering on windows.

 Older Windows Platforms
 =======================